whattis503/practice_01/README.md

 # my first front end coding
-this is my first project to be a front end developer
+this is my first project to be a front end developer!